G-Geofrey/package_dev/ml/README.rst

 Performing machine learning tasks including hyperparameter tuning and xgb model fitting.

-Firts, we initiate the model fitting.
+First, we initiate the model fitting.
 We use the data transformed in the previous section uisng WoE transformation.

 .. code-blokc:: python